 The evening’s speed networking segment involved alumni pairing up for 10-minute sessions during which they introduced themselves to each other, talked about their own media experience, and exchanged job tips.

-Louise Morgan of NOW news and events attended the evening and prepared a podcast featuring Catherine Sherriffs’ remarks.
+Louise Morgan, of NOW news and events, attended the event and recorded a podcast featuring Catherine Sherriffs’ talk.

 - Hear Catherine Sherriffs tell her story and comment on the changing media landscape